HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

 - Run command `cat ~/.ssh/id_rsa.pub | ssh username@pcXX.cs.ucdavis.edu "cat >> ~/.ssh/authorized_keys"`
   - You need to replace `username` and `XX` in the command
   - This command uploads the public key you just generated to a CSIF computer
-- Open **VS Code** and click the green button on the bottom-left corner
+- Open **VS Code** and click the little green button in the bottom-left corner of the window
 - Select `Remote-SSH: Open Configuration File...` and choose the first option prompted
 - Replace the file content with the following and save it (of course, you need to replace `username` and `XX` too)
     ```